ng-docs/angular-cn/aio/content/guide/docs-style-guide.md

 </code-example>

-The `#docplaster` marker tells the processor what text string to use&mdash;that is, the "plaster"&mdash;to join each of the fragments into a single snippet.
+The `#docplaster` marker tells the processor what text string to use—that is, the "plaster"—to join each of the fragments into a single snippet.
 Place the "plaster" text on the same line.
 For example, `#docplaster ---` would use `---` as the "plaster" text.
 In the case of the previous file, the "plaster" text is empty so there will be nothing in between each fragment.

-Without `#docplaster`, the processor inserts the default plaster&mdash;an ellipsis comment&mdash;between the fragments.
+Without `#docplaster`, the processor inserts the default plaster—an ellipsis comment—between the fragments.

 Here are the two corresponding code snippets for side-by-side comparison.